-Visitors to our treatment centers and clinics thrive in this approach to treatment for depression, and receive mental health help from:
+Visitors to our treatment centers and clinics thrive in this approach to treatment, which is administered by a staff of specialists that includes:

-If depression help is vital to you or a loved one, we invite you to learn about A Place of Hope's depression treatment program.
-Here you'll benefit from depression therapy and other treatments for depression that aim to heal you inside and out.
+If you or a loved one are seeking help for depression, we invite you to consider a stay at A Place of Hope.
 Make this the day your personal healing begins, and know that help and hope are on the way.

 Is Social Media Making You Depressed?
 06/30/2014 - 01:32 PM EST In today’s tech intensive world, we invest increasing amounts of ourselves online—our time, our energy, our identities.
 But for all of the time and effort we put into our virtual lives, how much does is really add to our... » read more